Israel Epstein: Career

 After escaping from an Imperial Japanese concentration camp, he worked for Allied Labor News, becoming editor-in-chief.
 He published his book The Unfinished Revolution in China in 1947.
 His book was enthusiastically reviewed in The New York Times by Owen Lattimore of Johns Hopkins University.

 In 1951 Communist defector Elizabeth Bentley testified to the U.S. Senate Internal Security Subcommittee, "Israel Epstein had been a member of the Russian secret police for many years in China."

 Many years later, his wife, Fairfax-Cholmeley, would become known to a generation of Chinese-language students in China and around the world as a contributor to one of the most widely used Chinese-English dictionaries published in the PRC.
 After Fairfax-Cholmeley's death in 1984, Epstein married his third wife, Huang Huanbi.

-In 1951, Soong Ching-ling invited him to return to China to edit the magazine China Reconstructs, which was later renamed China Today.
+In 1951, Soong Ching-ling invited him to return to China with his wife Fairfax-Cholmeley.
+There, Epstein served as an advisor to People's China (Renmin Zhongguo), the forerunner of Peking Review.
+With Soong, he started the magazine China Reconstructs (Zhongguo Jianshe), which was later renamed China Today.
+Epstein also worked on the translation of the Selected Works of Mao Zedong (Mao Zedong Xuanji).
 He remained editor-in-chief of China Today until his retirement at age 70, and stayed on as editor emeritus.
 During his tenure at China Today, he became a Chinese citizen in 1957 and a member of the Chinese Communist Party in 1964.
 In 1955, 1965 and 1976 Epstein visited Tibet, and based on these three visits in 1983 published the book Tibet Transformed.

 Imprisonment

 Epstein was imprisoned twice, separately by the Empire of Japan and later by the People's Republic of China.

 He was placed in a concentration camp by Imperial Japanese authorities following the attack on Pearl Harbor in 1941.
 He escaped along with some of the other prisoners.

 During the Cultural Revolution, on charges of plotting against Zhou Enlai, he was imprisoned in 1968 in the north of Beijing in Qincheng Prison, where he was subjected to solitary confinement.
 In 1973, he was released, and Zhou apologized.
 His privileges were restored.
-Despite his 5 years imprisonment, he remained loyal to the ideals of Communism until his death.
-Israel Epstein was elected as a member of the Standing Committee of the National Committee of the Chinese People's Political Consultative Conference, an advisory body, in 1983.

-Honors
+Death and honors

 During his life, Israel Epstein was honored by Chinese political leaders Zhou Enlai, Mao Zedong, Deng Xiaoping, Jiang Zemin, and Hu Jintao.
-His funeral was held at the Babaoshan Cemetery for Revolutionaries, in Shijingshan District, Beijing on 3 June 2005 at 09:30.
-The ceremony was attended by many officials, among then President Hu Jintao, Premier Wen Jiabao, as well as Politburo Standing Committee members Jia Qinglin and Li Changchun.
-After the service, his body was cremated.
+In April 2005, Hu Jintao personally paid a visit to Epstein.
+Epstein died in Beijing on 26 May 2005.
+His funeral was held at the Babaoshan Cemetery for Revolutionaries, in Shijingshan District, Beijing on 3 June 2005.